CarlDownsOracle/oci-azure-observability/README.md

 multi-cloud and on-premises environments.
 Azure Monitor's persistent store is the [Logging Analytics Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/azure-monitor-workspace-overview).

-Choose which is the more appropriate for your use case.
+Choose whichever destination service is the more appropriate for your use case.

 ### [Integrating with Event Hub](README.azure.eventhub.md)
 ### [Integrating Logging Analytics Workspaces](README.azure.workspace.md)

-# Service Connector
+# OCI Service Connector & OCI Functions

-The [Service Connector Hub](https://docs.oracle.com/en-us/iaas/Content/connector-hub/overview.htm) allows us to direct OCI logs, events, queue messages, raw metrics and streams to the Function for processing.
-Combined with the [OCI Functions Service](https://docs.oracle.com/en-us/iaas/Content/Functions/home.htm), we can build an effective integration pattern that exports Observability data to Azure Cloud.
+The [Service Connector Hub](https://docs.oracle.com/en-us/iaas/Content/connector-hub/overview.htm) supports a number of patterns for marshalling OCI logs, metrics, messages and streams to various target sources for processing.
+This architecture uses OCI Functions as the target service.
+[OCI Functions](https://docs.oracle.com/en-us/iaas/Content/Functions/home.htm) is a serverless platform that enables you to create, run, and scale business logic without managing any infrastructure.

 ![](./images/service.connector.patterns.png)